Programming in C++

 C++ Core Guidelines

-• Use struct if the data members can vary independently
+• Use struct if the data members can change independently

 Google C++ Style Guide